s0lstiice/Churro-Adapter-Ver5/MODIFICATIONS.md

   single selective recovery pass for structurally incomplete, non-looping pages.
 The packaged launchers use this instead of blanket repeat generation.

-On the frozen 100-page/100-item LOC benchmark, Epoch 22 with legacy decoding measured 28.75% CER and 35.42% WER.
+On the frozen 100-page/100-item LOC benchmark, Version 5 with legacy decoding measured 28.75% CER and 35.42% WER.
 The same adapter with grounded-faithful decoding measured 21.12% CER and 27.90% WER, reductions of 26.6% and 21.2% relative to the legacy-decoding result.

-## Epoch 22 adapter
+## Ver5 adapter

 - Contains independently trained rank-8 LoRA parameters for `stanford-oval/churro-3B`; upstream base weights are not redistributed.